orizohar/risco-hackfest/README.md

 ## License ##

-This project is licensed under MIT and Apache-2.0.
+This project is licensed under MIT license.

 ## Appreciation ##